lizaodawn/IMMARKUS-wiki-clone/06-Working-with-Metadata.md

 The process is the same for IIIF imports.

-Clicking a **subfolder** node retrieves and displays the IIIF embedded metadata.You can switch to the **My** tab to modify the metadata using your preferred schema.
+Clicking a **subfolder** node retrieves and displays the IIIF embedded metadata.
+You can switch to the **My** tab to modify the metadata using your preferred schema.

 ![06_Fig-21](update-images/06_working-with-Metadata_fig21.png)
    **Figure 21**.
 Editing the Metadata of a IIIF Image Folder with a Preset Schema